ibm-cloud-docs/vpc/file_storage_vpc_eit.md

 - Data encryption in transit must be enabled.
 In the UI, you can toggle encryption in transit on when you create the mount target.
 The API `transit_encryption` property accepts the `user_managed` value to enable the feature.
 - [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled for the virtual server instance.

 If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets.
 You can create one mount target for each VPC.
-The transit encryption values of the mount targets must match.
-They all must either support encryption-in-transit, or provide no support for it.
 {: important}

 ### Configure the host and obtain a certificate